Move Your Construction Career to the Next Level

 Gain prerequisite knowledge of how architectural and engineering drawings and specifications are used in construction.
 Read and interpret complete sets of contract documents.

 Get a review of basic building materials.
 Study techniques for assembly and utilization in residential and light construction for concrete, brick and wood.

-Learn the essentials of operations, maintenance, budgeting and business planning and discover how to reduce costs, improve productivity and pursue sustainability.
+Explore the essentials of operations, maintenance, budgeting and business planning.
+Discover how to reduce costs, improve productivity and pursue sustainability.